Dimedime-d/kptranslation/graphics/README.md

   * Tile data for standardized English character glyphs (each glyph object's tile data should have no empty space to the top or to the left), as well as a new width table.
 * `inlevel/`
   * Level names that appear in blue and white as soon as you enter a level, and Kururin's little text box that appears on the bottom.
 Contains a python script to help format these dialog boxes quickly.
+* `learnmagic`
+  * Various graphics used in the Magic Menu.
+Contains a Python GUI to help make individual "pages" in magic instructions, as well as miscellaneous graphics.
 * `menu/`
   * Various menu buttons/options that appear in the game.
 * `minigamesplashes`
   * Minigame instructions that appear before starting a minigame, for adventure, challenge, and multiplayer mode.
-Also contains splash screens for entering a new world, as they use similar logic.
+Also contains splash screens for entering a new world, as they use similar logic, as well as the title screen.
 * `overworldtitles`
   * Level/World names that appear in the overworld.